edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 In this chapter, we demonstrated how to build an image that is pre-loaded with some EdgeX snaps.
 We then connected into a (virtual) machine instantiated with the image, verified the setup and performed additional steps to interactively start and configure the services.

-In the next chapter, we walk you through creating an image that comes pre-loaded with this configuration, so it boots into a working EdgeX environment that even includes your public key and user.
+In the next chapter, we walk you through creating an image that comes pre-loaded with this configuration, so it boots into a working EdgeX environment that even includes your EdgeX public key and user.

 ## B. Override basic configurations

 In this chapter, we will improve our OS image so that:

 - We don't need to manually start EdgeX Device Virtual
-- We have our public key inside the image and can securely access the endpoint via API Gateway.
+- We have our EdgeX public key inside the image and can securely access the service endpoints via API Gateway

 ### Create key pair and JWT token
 Create a private/public key pair: